FreshMozzarella/Project4/planning.md

 - AAU I want to be able to click on a bird and bring up a pop up that display more detailed info about the Genus, Species, Average wingspan, average lifespan, and food that they eat
 - AAU I want to see more than birds!
 I want info on the most common types of animals I will encounter hiking through the park
 - AAU I want to see the most common types of plants/ vegetation that I will encounter!
 I want to see information about the plant species, family name, genus, plant type, edibility and toxicity.

----
+#### Icebox
-- ICEBOX AAU  I want to have a search bar for a database for each of the vegetation and plants
+- AAU  I want to have a search bar for a database for each of the vegetation and plants